all

 Day 1 SPLIT - BRAČ (Bobovišća 10NM) or (Milna 12NM)

-Milna is adorned with a long and beautiful coastline lined with stone houses, small masterpieces of folk architecture.
+Milna is adorned with a long and beautiful coastline lined with stone houses, miniature masterpieces of folk architecture.
 The village captivates its guests with healthy Mediterranean cuisine that is rich in fresh fish, top-quality olive oil, and local wines.

 one-way-sailing-itinerary-split-dubrovnik-milna-brac.jpg